Dear BLCF Friends,

 Immediately after Jesus was baptized in water by John, we read the Holy Spirit descended upon Christ: Mark’s Gospel 1:10 (ESV): 10And when he came up out of the water, immediately he saw the heavens being torn open and the Spirit descending on him like a dove.

-So as Jesus was baptized and reborn with the spirit, the earth is cleansed by water and a dove descends with an olive leaf.
+So as Jesus was baptized and reborn with the Spirit, the earth is cleansed by water and a dove descends with an olive leaf.
 I would like to point out that the olive branch has been used as a universal symbol of peace and reconciliation.
 The city-states of ancient Greece sought to end wars between its states, replacing competition and conflict with the Olympic Games.
 Wars and battles were suspended for the duration of the competition.
-The winner a specific event was rewarded not with the medallions of the modern Olympics, but instead a garland of olive branches woven into a crown, the Olympian being crowned as a king of that event.
+The winner of a specific event was rewarded not with the medallions of the modern Olympics, but instead a garland of olive branches woven into a crown, the Olympian being crowned as a king of that event.
 That crown of olive branches brings to mind the crown of thorns Christ wore, as he suffered and died to atone for our sins.
 In the times of Christ, the oil from olives was used to fuel the lamps of the empire.
 And the dove carrying the olive leaf to Noah after the flood could be viewed to symbolize the Spirit bringing life, hope, and light to the world.

 Genesis 9:8-17 (ESV)